 Why do I love writing?

 I write because I need to let my feelings flow.
 Everybody who writes on this earth doesn’t do it to become a famous author.
-Most often writing is for a personal experience, for a personal joy, for a personal discovery.
+Most often writing is for a personal experience, for personal joy, for personal discovery.

 One of my friends recently shared what a strange world it would have been if everybody who wrote was a famous author.
 Would the world be left with any forests?
 How would the global ecosystem behave?
 Moreover, won’t the readers be overwhelmed by so many books for sale and they would probably stop reading altogether!

 I have known writing as a process of rejuvenating self-thoughts.

 During my teenage years, I filled each journal I bought or received as a gift to myself.
 By the end of each year, I used to sit and review all my flowing emotions and feelings.
 I discovered how I was growing better and better with each passing life experience.
 No doubt, I had the best teenage years, any parents could have ever imagined with their children.